rhondene/Codon2Vec/How-to-use.md

 ```console
 python ./Codon2Vec/predict.py -model your_trained_model -fasta new_seqs.fasta -out name_of_output
 ```
 Because of the slightly stochastic nature of the predict() function.
-I advise that you run the predictions multiple times (at least 10 times) and take the mean or median prediction probability.
+I advise that you run the predictions multiple times (at least 10 times) and take the mean or median of the prediction probabilities.